-Licensees receiving premium payments on personal lines policies must provide the consumer a signed receipt.
+Licensees receiving premium payments on personal lines policies must provide the insured with a signed receipt.
 You should provide the receipt at the time you receive the funds for in-person payments or within one business day for payments received by mail.
-When you receive payments through the mail, it’s acceptable to scan and email a copy of the receipt to the insured client, rather than mailing it.
+When you receive payments through the mail, it’s acceptable to scan and email a copy of the receipt to the insured, rather than mailing it.

-You must include the following information on all consumer receipts:
+You must include the following information on all receipts:

 - The date,

 - Insured's name,

 - Dollar amount you received,

 - Full legal name of the insurance company or premium finance company entitled to the payment, and